stephaniecan/MyDataScienceMasters_2015-16/README.md

 # My self-created Data Science Masters 2015-16

 The aim of this repository is to organize and **keep track of my beginnings in Data Science** (from March 2015 to April 2016).
 I've created it for myself but if it can **provide some information or motivation to other newbies willing to learn Data Science**, I would be happy :).
-As of April 2016, I didn't complete all my program as *I'm taking a break to work on new projects and find inspiration to build cool & useful data products*.
+As of April 2016, I didn't complete all my curriculum as *I'm taking a break to work on new projects and find inspiration to build cool & useful data products*.

 ## My story

 I started thinking of studying Data Science end of 2014 as I became fascinated by this field.
 After some research, I discovered MOOCs (Massive Open Online Courses) and really began self-studying Data Science around March 2015 in my free time.
 I had absolutely no related background whatsoever.
 I didn't even know how to write a single line of code. **I started from ground zero**.

-I ended up studying Data Science related MOOCs until early April 2016 and creating my own Data Science Masters program. **This program is made of MOOCs** I have chosen relative to the following factors:
+I ended up studying Data Science related MOOCs until early April 2016 and creating my own Data Science Masters curriculum. **This curriculum is made of MOOCs** I have chosen relative to the following factors:

 - ***free*** (or financial aid available)
 - ***foundational knowledge & skills***